Coding Quests

 Connecting Dialogue to Quests

-The real power of conditions and effects is connecting dialogue to quest progression.
-An NPC's dialogue changes based on what the player has done:
+This is where conditions and effects earn their keep.
+An NPC's dialogue shifts based on what the player has actually done:

 GDScript